argonne-lcf/ai-testbed-userdocs/docs/README.md

 ### Preview the Docs Locally

+This launches a server.
+Do this in a seperate terminal.

 Run `mkdocs serve` or `make serve` to auto-build and serve the docs for preview in your web browser.

 ```
 $ make serve
 ```